 Driving the Iceland Ring Road is the new driving route 66 in the USA.
 For one it actually exists.
-As you circumnavigate our stunning islands your breath will be taken away by the incredible mountains, waterfalls and sweeping landscapes you come across.
-It’s self drive heaven, so organise your playlist, make a list of pit stops and get going.
+As you circumnavigate our stunning islands your breath will be taken away by the incredible mountains, waterfalls, and sweeping landscapes you come across.
+It’s self-drive heaven, so organize your playlist, make a list of pit stops, and get going.

 How fast can you drive the Iceland Ring Road?